-This Government Programs Section of the Compliance Program (Sections 9-15) applies specifically to the operations of any Medicare Advantage [including Dual Eligible Special Needs Plans (D-SNPs)], Medicare Part D, Medicare Medicaid Plans (MMPs), CHIP, or Medicaid contracts (collectively, "Government Programs") held by Health Care Service Corporation, a Mutual Legal Reserve Company ("HCSC"), or any other HCSC subsidiary or affiliate that holds, either now or in the future, a Government Programs contract.
+This Government Programs Section of the Compliance Program (Sections 9-15) applies specifically to the operations of any Medicare Advantage [including Dual Eligible Special Needs Plans (D-ESNPs)], Medicare Part D, Medicare Medicaid Plans (MMPs), CHIP, or Medicaid contracts (collectively, "Government Programs") held by Health Care Service Corporation, a Mutual Legal Reserve Company ("HCSC"), and the following entities: HCSC Insurance Services Company, a wholly-owned subsidiary of HCSC ("HISC"); GHS Health Maintenance Organization, Inc. d/b/a BlueLincs HMO a wholly-owned subsidiary of HCSC ("BlueLincs HMO"); GHS Insurance Company (formerly known as GHS Property and Casualty Insurance Company), a wholly-owned subsidiary of HCSC ("GHS"); Illinois Blue Cross Blue Shield Insurance Company ("IBCBSIC"), a wholly-owned subsidiary of HCSC or any other HCSC subsidiary or affiliate that holds, either now or in the future, a Government Programs contract.
 HCSC and such subsidiary and affiliate entities are each referred to herein as a "Government Contract Holder" and collectively as "Government Contract Holders."

-This Government Programs Section of the Compliance Program does not supersede any previous portion of the Compliance Program, including the Code, but instead places additional obligations and responsibilities on Government Contract Holder officers, Board members, managers, workers, First Tier, Downstream and Related Entities or the equivalent entities (collectively referred to as "FDRs") and other individuals working under a Government Programs contract.
-Government Contract Holder officers, Governing Body members, managers, workers, FDRs and other individuals working under a Government Program contract shall adhere to the highest legal and ethical standards, shall perform such work by complying with all applicable federal, state and local standards, and by reporting issues of noncompliance and potential fraud, waste and abuse ("FWA") through appropriate mechanisms.
+This Government Programs Section of the Compliance Program does not supersede any previous portion of the Compliance Program, including the Code, but instead places additional obligations and responsibilities on Government Contract Holder officers, Board members, managers, employees, First Tier, Downstream and Related Entities or the equivalent entities (collectively referred to as "FDRs") and other individuals working under a Government Programs contract.
+Government Contract Holder officers, Governing Body members, managers, employees, FDRs and other individuals working under a Government Program contract shall adhere to the highest legal and ethical standards, shall perform such work by complying with all applicable federal, state and local standards, and by reporting issues of noncompliance and potential fraud, waste and abuse ("FWA") through appropriate mechanisms.
 Further, Government Contract Holders will address and correct any issues of noncompliance and potential FWA identified and/or reported.

-All members of the Government Contract Holders' Governing Bodies (Board(s) of Directors, or in the case of HCSC, the Board Audit, Compliance and Finance Committee) shall adhere to the highest legal and ethical standards to ensure that they comply with all federal, state and local laws, regulations, program rules, all terms and conditions of their Government Contracts and this Government Programs Section of the Compliance Program.
+All members of the Government Contract Holders' Governing Bodies (Board(s) of Directors, or in the case of HCSC, the Board Audit and Compliance Committee) shall adhere to the highest legal and ethical standards to ensure that they comply with all federal, state and local laws, regulations, program rules, all terms and conditions of their Government Contracts and this Government Programs Section of the Compliance Program.
 The members of the Governing Bodies of Government Contract Holders shall be familiar with, review, and approve this Government Programs Section of the Compliance Program, and shall review and approve any subsequent changes to this Government Programs Section of the Compliance Program.
 For purposes of this Government Programs Section of the HCSC Compliance Program Charter, the term "Standards of Conduct" refers to the HCSC Code of Ethics and Conduct.